carpentries/instructor-training/06-memory.md

 This topic is yet another variation on a theme from our previous topics - how do we keep ourselves from overwhelming novice learners?
-We've discussed the need to give students [mental models](03-models.html) to give structure to their knowledge, and the importance of unpacking our own expertise in order to help [make connections] (05-expertise.html).
+We've discussed the need to give students [mental models](03-models.html) to give structure to their knowledge, and the importance of unpacking our own expertise in order to help [make connections](05-expertise.html).
 Now we'll focus on some very "cognitive" theories and what they have to say about managing teaching information.
 In particular, we'll be looking at the limits of human mind and memory, and how that may impact learning.